EdAlegrid/m2m-web-application-demo/README.md

 ![](https://raw.githubusercontent.com/EdoLabs/src2/master/quicktour4.svg?sanitize=true)
 [](quicktour.svg)

 This is a quick demo on how to integrate *m2m* into your http web application project.
-It also demonstrates how m2m devides your application into independent autonomous processes following the microservices architecture pattern.
+It also demonstrates how m2m devides your application into autonomous processes following the microservices architecture pattern.

 The demo consists of a simple front-end setup using fetch() and a back-end server using node and express.

 The back-end server can be hosted from any platform - Linux, Windows or Mac.
-The server acting as *m2m* client will then access and communicate with the remote devices - *device1* and *device2*.
+The server acting as *m2m* client will then access and communicate with the remote devices - *device1* and *device2* which are running on their own independent processes.

-The remote devices ideally should be a Raspberry Pi device.
-However if you don't have any, you can just use any computers - Linux or Windows as replacement.
+The remote devices ideally should be a Raspberry Pi device for this demo.
+However, if their are not available, you can just use any computers - Linux or Windows instead.

 ## Option1 - Remote Devices Setup using Raspberry Pi with Led Actuator
 On both devices, install an led actuator on pin 33 and 35.